adrianmrozo/ds/README.md

 We tried to make it as simple as possible for the end user.
 If there is no prior experience with Docker, we strongly recommend using the [Docker Playground](https://labs.play-with-docker.com/).

-After registration (free and straight forward) the user creates a new instance and can enters the following commands:
+After registration (free and straight forward) the user creates a new instance and can enter the following commands:

 ```
 git clone https://github.com/adrianmrozo/ds